 “It got to the point where I could only walk about 50 feet and then had to buck up my courage to get back to the house, because there was so much pain,” Chuck says.
 “And I realized at that point that I really had to have something done.”

-Chuck discussed options with Dr. Walker, including total joint replacement, which Chuck had done previously on his left knee in 2005.
+Chuck discussed options with his doctor, including total joint replacement, which Chuck had done previously on his left knee in 2005.

 “At first I wasn’t going to do it because I had adapted –- I was using a cane and getting along, but I decided that wasn’t good enough for me,” Chuck explains.
 “I’m a photographer and I wanted to be able to carry my equipment.”